Hello, how can we help you?

 Step 3 - Table type

 Select the type that classifies the table that will be used by the form being imported.
-The system will check if the table type exists already; if it does, it is selected automatically, but can be changed.
+The system will check if the table type exists already; if it does, it will be selected automatically, but this information can be changed.

 If the table type identified in the import file does not exist, the field will be shown blank and must be filled in manually.